-Huawei Executive Seeks Bail In Canada, Former Canadian Diplomat Is Detained In China
+Huawei Executive Granted Bail In Canada, Former Canadian Diplomat Is Detained In China

+Other conditions include handing over her multiple passports to the court, wearing an electronic monitor and not leaving home overnight.

+Ehrcke said he believed under those conditions, the risk that she wouldn't appear when required could "be reduced to an acceptable level."
+He set her next court appearance for Feb.
+6.

-Ten days after Canadian authorities detained a Chinese tech executive that the U.S. wants extradited, China reportedly has detained a former Canadian diplomat — ratcheting up tensions in this diplomatic row.
+Ten days after Canadian authorities detained Meng, China reportedly detained a former Canadian diplomat — ratcheting up tensions in this diplomatic row.

 The International Crisis Group said Tuesday it was aware of the reports that its North East Asia senior adviser Michael Kovrig had been detained.
 "We are doing everything possible to secure additional information on Michael's whereabouts as well as his prompt and safe release," the Brussels-based organization said in a statement.
 Kovrig was formerly a diplomat to Beijing and Hong Kong, as well as the United Nations.